Pittsburgh Pinball League Rules updated August 2024

 1.1 League Officials

+League officials will perform all league tasks such as scheduling, collecting dues, communications to league members, making rule changes, and running league events.
 In these rules, SLO stands for Senior League Official.
 For situations requiring an immediate decision or rule interpretation, this refers to the highest-ranking league official present who is not directly affected by the decision.
 In particular, rulings of malfunctions or interference should be deferred to an uninvolved official.
 In other cases, it refers to any appropriate league officer.
 The order of rank for league officers should a dispute on a ruling arise is under section 1.3

 1.2 Discretion of League Officials